thugmba/IAL/_pages/guide.md

 Reference management

-- [Zotero](https://www.zotero.org/): This is an essential tool to manage references while preparing research manuscripts.
-However, it is rather a helpful tool to create knowledge by effectively organizing knowledge.
-I managed to handle more than 2,000 references easily when preparing manuscripts and my doctoral dissertation.
-It can manage various types of data such as papers, websites, and URLs to YouTube videos.
-Thus, we can organize all related information in a single place.
-It is like a virtual folder keeping various data items together.
-If you are familiar with EndNote, then it is a piece of cake to learn how to use Zotero.
-For tutorials, search `zotero site:.edu` in Google.
+- [Zotero](https://www.zotero.org/): Zotero is an essential tool to manage references while preparing research manuscripts.
+It is particularly helpful tool for oranizing knowledge.
+I successfully managed over 2,000 references easily while working on my manuscripts and doctoral dissertation.
+Zotero can handle various types of data, including academic papers, websites, and even YouTube video URLs, allowing you to organize all related information in one place.
+It functions as a virtual folder that keeps different data items together.
+If you are already familiar with EndNote, learning how to use Zotero will be a piece of cake.
+For tutorials, simply search for `zotero site:.edu` on Google.

 ### Authoring knowledge

 Writing R/Python codes

-- [MS Visual studio code](https://code.visualstudio.com/): It allows us to author documents, Python source codes, and R source codes in a single editing enrvionment.
-Of course, this website was authored with [MS Visual studio code](https://code.visualstudio.com/).
+- [MS Visual Studio Code](https://code.visualstudio.com/): It allows us to author documents, Python, and R source code in a single editing environment.
+Of course, this website was authored with [MS Visual Studio Code](https://code.visualstudio.com/).

 Authoring high quality vector graphics

-- [Inkscape](https://inkscape.org/): This tool can manipulate vector graphic using simple user interface to generate high quality graphic arts for academic manuscript.
+- [Inkscape](https://inkscape.org/): This tool can manipulate vector graphics using a simple user interface to generate high-quality graphic arts for an academic manuscript.
 Almost all academic journals require an author to submit figures in [vector graphic format](https://www.elsevier.com/journals/technological-forecasting-and-social-change/0040-1625/guide-for-authors) to maintain the quality of pictures in the paper.

 ### Sharing knowledge

 Research articles

-- Conference: Submit your preliminary result to conference to get peer review from other researchers.
+- Conference: Submit your preliminary results to the conference for peer review by other researchers.
   - Conference serach engine: [NSTC國科會活動訊息](https://www.nstc.gov.tw/folksonomy/list/e25373b0-6a33-4a48-ae74-85cae48f1b72?l=ch), [Elsevier Conference](https://www.elsevier.com/events/conferences/all), [WikiCFP](http://www.wikicfp.com/cfp/servlet/tool.search?q=management&year=t), [Conal Conference Alerts](https://conferencealerts.com/).
   - Recommended conferences
     - [PICMET(Portland International Center for Management of Engineering and Technology)](https://www.picmet.org/)